IgniteUI/app-builder-docfx/en/using-data-in-your-app/form-builder.md

 - **Code Generation**:
     - **Typing Issues with Form Models**: Typing inconsistencies may arise, especially when working with nested structures or arrays, complicating accurate form model generation in the output code.
     - **`igx-hint` Element in Preview**: The `igx-hint` element is currently excluded from preview as it is not generated in the final code.
 Future updates may add support for message display functionality.
+    - **Calendar** not showing in generated app when in a form.
+    - **Reset button click behavior** - it clears the form for React-generated projects.
+Instead of reverting to initial values, the form controls get empty values.
-    - Disabled property will not be rendered for input in an angular generated form.
+    - **Disabled property** will not be rendered for input in an angular generated form.

 ## Additional Resources